S-ayanide/vscode-code-journey/README.md

   <a href"https://marketplace.visualstudio.com/items?itemName=sayanmondal.code-journey"><img src="images/code_journey_logo.png" alt="Code Journey" height=170></a>
   <br />
   <h1>Code Journey</h1>
-  <h3>This VSCode Extension takes you on a journey of the developer/organization's code of the Project from the first ever commit written to the latest based on your choices.
-It helps you understand how a developer through in each step of the project.</h3>
+  <h5>This VSCode Extension takes you on a journey of the developer/organization's code of the Project from the first ever commit written to the latest based on your choices.
+It helps you understand how a developer thought in each step of the project.</h3>
 </div>

 <br />